Neko-Box-Coder/ssGUI/README.md

 ### 📜 Licenses
 This project is under Apache-2.0 License.
-Licenses for resoureces used by testing and examples are stored as "Credits.txt" under the same folder.
+Licenses for resources used by testing and examples are stored as "Credits.txt" under the same folder.

 - GLM:
     - The Happy Bunny License or MIT License